ytaki0801/mcelisp.json/README.md

 ## mcelisp-json-pp.scm

 `mcelisp-json-pp.scm` is generated from `"mcelisp"` of `mcelisp.json` by using JSON-to-S generator and slib's pretty-print.
 It can be executed on a Scheme interpreter as a Meta-Circular Evaluator.
+See `mcelisp-json-to-S-pp-Gauche.scm` for details of generating.

 ## Licence